Arseny5/vqa-research/README.md

 - torch-spline-conv==1.2.1
 ```
 All other external libraries, which do not depend on `torch` and `CUDA` versions, are mentioned in `/model/requirements.txt`.

+# Contact us

+If you have some questions about the code, you are welcome to open an issue, I will respond to that as soon as possible.